goodwinc/metis-copy/class_lectures/week03-luther2/01-assumptions/pair.md

 2) Using sklearn model selection's `train_test_split`, hold out a portion of the data for final testing.

-3) Use the KFold function from sklearn's cross validation module to divide the data into 5 training/validation sets.
+3) Use the KFold function from sklearn's cross validation module to divide the non-test data into 5 training/validation sets.
 Randomize the KFold (via the shuffle parameter with Random State of 0).

 4) Tune the lambda (alpha) parameter in the lasso model by looping over a grid of possible lambdas (sklearn: lasso) and scoring each value on each validation fold.